 The programme is not static and the activities offered depend on the interest of our students.
-Stuartholme's Co-curricula Programme incorporates cross-curriculum rich tasks that are undertaken in the first week of the Term 3; Future Problem Solving and Tournament of the Minds are offered throughout the year together with Days of Excellence programmes for students to engage in challenging learning experiences with peers from other schools.
+Stuartholme's Co-curricula Programme incorporates cross-curriculum rich tasks that are undertaken in the first week of the Term 3; the Tournament of Minds programme is offered throughout the year together with Days of Excellence programmes for students to engage in challenging learning experiences with peers from other schools.

-Refer to Appendix 1 for more information on Rick Task Week and Future Problem Solving.
+Refer to Appendix 1 for more information on Rich Task Week.